Differences & Similarities Between Laminated and Tempered Glass

 One of the main reasons for using tempered or laminated glass is safety.
 These protective glasses prevent injuries and accidents that may have otherwise occurred with standard glass.
 Although both types of glass have benefits and look similar, laminated glass has a few advantages over standard or tempered glass.
 For example, if a child accidentally falls against a window and breaks it, the type of glass can make all the difference in the child’s safety.
 Standard glass may cause severe harm to the child because it shatters into many sharp shards.
 However, if the window was made of laminated glass, any injuries would be less severe due to the glass breaking into small pieces instead of numerous jagged shards.

-When making the decision between tempered and laminated glass, you may also consider other factors.
+When making the decision between different types of glass, you may also consider other factors.
 For example, while tempered glass provides the most strength and breakage resistance, laminated glass offers UV resistance, extra security, and soundproofing.
 In addition, both types of glass are easy to clean and maintain as long as they are installed properly.

 If you’re looking for high-quality safety glass, Michael’s Glass offers a great selection of products that will fit perfectly for your needs.
 When choosing between tempered glass or laminated glass, keep in mind that glass is a versatile material and is used for many different products.
 The makeup and composition of glass will determine its function and properties.
 Call us today if you have any questions or would like to request a free estimate.